 - Monthly charity accounts and Management reports for trustees and management committees

-- Annual charity accounts produced to SORP 2005 standards
+- Annual charity accounts produced to Charity SORP (FRS 102)

 - Fixed monthly fees so your organisation or charity can manage its costs